First Chapter Section 7

 Here we focus again on the analysis of the left side of the illustration

-Notice in the illustration above we discuss pain and numbness as the result of negativity and self deceptions.
+Notice in the illustration above we discuss Dimming attention as the result of negativity.
 Daniel Goleman in his excellent book called “Vital Lies, Simple Truths discusses an interesting observation.
 He says:

 “Take, for example, the simple act of looking.
 Do